makyo/writing/posts/tasting/_posts/2016-04-01-new-american-absinthe.markdown

 ![From France, new takes on vintage absinthes from Jade.](/assets/tasting/naa-french-absinthes.jpg)
 <small>*From France, new takes on vintage absinthes from Jade Liquors.*</small>

 As is perhaps obvious, absinthe has a storied history.
 Although much of this can be attributed to folklore, absinthe was originally created in Switzerland by one Dr. Ordinaire, who first sold the concoction as a healthful tonic.
-From Ordinaire, the recpie passed to his housekeeper, and from his housekeeper to her two daughters, who continued to sell the supposed cure-all.
+From Ordinaire, the recipe passed to his housekeeper, and from his housekeeper to her two daughters, who continued to sell the supposed cure-all.

 Although impressed by the curative powers of absinthe, one Major Dubied was more taken by it's aphrodisiacal qualities, and he purchased the recipe from the two women.
 From there, Dubied passed the recipe on to his son-in-law as a wedding gift, and Henri-Louis Pernod began manufacturing absinthe on a larger scale in 1805.